damianhakert/damianhakert.github.io/source/handbook/developer-onboarding/index.md

 If a merge request is not assigned it will probably ignored and create unnecessary delays.

-Don't work on one task for too long before submitting merge request.
+Don't work on one task for too long before submitting a merge request.
-Even biggest task can be splitted on few small.
-Try to submit merge request for each complete part of functionality.
-In theory it means that we expect a merge request from you often than once a week.
+Even the biggest task can be splitted in smaller tasks.
+Try to submit a merge request for each complete part of functionality.
+In theory this means that we expect a merge request from you more than once a week.
 Small merge requests are more likely to get reasonable feedback and pass review earlier.

 [handbook]: https://about.gitlab.com/handbook